noi-techpark/it.bz.opendatahub.sparql/README.md

 ### Local deployment

-1. Create the `.env` file in which the SPARQL endpoint port and the PG external port (for debugging purposes) are specified
+1. Create the `.env` file in which, amongst all, the SPARQL endpoint port and the PG external port (for debugging purposes) are specified

 * `cp .env.example .env`